hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

     return RedirectResponse(url='/')
 ```

+# Link to the code:
+This app is uploaded to github, you can view the repository using this [link](https://github.com/hanchon-live/tutorial-fastapi-oauth/tree/guide-1), this tutorial is the branch `guide-1`

 # Next Steps, create and use a JWT for our users:
-I'm going to make another tutorial on how to only use sessions for the OAuth and then keep the `login` status using a `JWT Token`, in case you don't want to use sessions after getting the Google Response.

-# Link to the code:
-This app is uploaded to github, you can view the repository using this [link](https://www.github.com/hanchon-live/tutorial-fastapi-oauth.git)
+The [part 2](/guides/google-login-with-fastapi-and-jwt) of this tutorial just uses sessions cookies for `OAuth` and to create a `JTW` token.
+Every other endpoint is going to use `JTW` Bearer token authentication.